open-access-policies/streaming/_engineering_policies/eng_pol_001.md

 - Protection of development credentials and API keys
 - Regular security updates for development tools and systems

+**3.8 Payment Application Security (PCI DSS Requirements)**

+All software development related to payment applications or systems within the Cardholder Data Environment (CDE) must adhere to PCI DSS secure software development requirements:
+- Developers working on payment applications must receive annual training on secure coding techniques and emerging threats related to payment security.
+- Changes to bespoke and custom software, especially payment applications, must strictly follow the `Change Control Policy (ENG-POL-002)` to prevent the introduction of new vulnerabilities.

 ### 4. Standards Compliance

 | **Policy Section** | **Standard/Framework** | **Control Reference** |